 Stormwater Utility Fee Information

-The Village Board is considering the creation of a stormwater utility within the Village’s corporate limits in order to fund capital improvements and maintenance of the Village’s stormwater conveyance infrastructure.
-At this time, it is anticipated that the fee will be assessed on utility bills issued on or after September 1, 2021.
+On March 23, 2021, the Village Board adopted a stormwater utility fee within the Village’s corporate limits in order to fund capital improvements and maintenance of the Village’s stormwater conveyance infrastructure.
+The fee will be assessed on utility bills issued on or after September 1, 2021.

 Currently within the Village, stormwater Best Management Practices (BMPs), including storm sewers, culverts, and a host of other stormwater infrastructure components are allocated limited operations & maintenance funding from general revenues, but funding for capital improvements is scarce.
 Establishing a stormwater utility is a viable strategy for local governments to respond to these challenges.
 Setting up a stormwater utility allows a community to establish a user fee based on the demands property owners place on the drainage system.
 It subsequently provides a dedicated revenue stream for stormwater programs.